pulumi/docs/content/blog/welcoming-gitlab-users-to-pulumi/index.md

 authors: ["praneet-loke"]
 tags: ["CI/CD"]
 date: "2018-12-03"
-meta_desc: "Pulumi now supports signing in with your GitLab account!
-Invite GitLab group members, integrate Pulumi with your CI pipeline, and link your GitLab projects, branches, and commits for an enhanced experience with the Pulumi service."
+meta_desc: "Pulumi supports signing in with your GitLab!
+Invite GitLab group members, integrate with your CI pipeline, and link your projects, branches, and commits."
 meta_image: "gl-2.gif"
 ---